 - Providing a foundation for weekly meetings

 This is one of our business intelligence projects examples that expound on the HR level in a corporate setting in the US.
-The company struggled with their recruitment funnel and didn’t have up-to-date information on the costs, turnover rates, and top performing agents that can share their knowledge and educate the rest of the team.
+The company struggled with its recruitment funnel and didn’t have up-to-date information on the costs, turnover rates, and top performing agents that can share their knowledge and educate the rest of the team.
 The final BI project template looked similar to this visual:

 **click to enlarge**